msg-systems/datatransfer/README.md

 - Write your first job (see documentations, examples, xsd-file)
 - Start/Test the tool: datatransfer.exe -f <fullpath to your job.xml>
 - to get more debug infos: datatransfer.exe -f <fullpath to your job.xml> -d
+- to get full list of parameters: datatransfer.exe -? or datatransfer.exe -h
 - Customizing the code is done with Visual Studio Community or higher Visual Studio versions

 ### Dependencies
 Datatransfer .Net4 depends on